-Although billed as a travel tripod (folding down to 16”), it’s sturdy enough to be used in general situations as well.
-It’ll easily hold 17lbs and if you’ve got a small DSLR or mirrorless camera it could be all the tripod you’ll ever need.
+A great travel tripod which folds down to 16” for easy packing and carrying.
+Although it’s lightweight it is sturdy enough to be used in situations when you’re not living out of a suitcase.
+It’ll easily hold 26lbs and if you’ve got a small DSLR or mirrorless camera it could be all the tripod you’ll ever need.
 You can even unscrew one of the legs and convert it into a monopod.

 Oben CT 2381 with BE-126 Head

-My “Big” tripod.
-This thing stands at 70” tall and is barely 4lbs with the head attached!
-Rock solid and it can easily go from a worm’s eye view, (inches off the ground) if you remove the center column to standing height.
+My workhorse tripod.
+This thing tall and is barely 4lbs with the head attached!
+Sturdy yet light and it can easily go from a worm’s eye view, (inches off the ground) if you remove the center column to standing height.

 The BE-126 head holds 26 lbs and uses Arca stlye plates, which I think are a must.
 It comes with a generic plate but you can go to Kirk Photo and get a plate that’s custom made for your camera.

 They Robus legs are an unbelievable bargain which I’d put up against anyone’s legs at any price.
 If you’re looking for a heavy duty gold standard of tripods, save money on Gitzo and Really Right Stuff legs (which are twice the price) and just get these.
 They’ll go from 4″ to 58″ in a snap and have a 10 year warranty.